mh101410/29704Group5/README.md

 By filtering by different boroughs, our group can provide which areas of NYC need the most allocation of time and resources.

 <h2>Question Two:</h2>
+2. What are the patterns in cyclist injuries in Brooklyn over different hours of the day?
+(MICHAELS)

+<h3>Importance and Relevance:</h3>
+**Cycling Safety Assessment:** By finding the times of day when riders are most likely to get in an accident, this question aims to improve bike safety in Brooklyn.
+This information is essential for creating focused safety initiatives and marketing, by understanding key points in the data when riders are most at risk.

+**Urban Planning:** Knowing when cyclists are most susceptible to crashes will help future design of infrastructure, bike lanes, and riding routes that will be safer, particularly during hours of high injury traffic.

+**Public Awareness Campaigns:** By educating everyday bikers and drivers about the riskiest times to ride, the analysis can encourage safer and more cautious behavior.
+Policy Making: The results of this analysis can help NYC’s  government design policies and enforcement laws and regualtions that target periods of the day when cycling injuries are more common.

+**Sustainable Transport Culture:** The analysis can support cycling as a sustainable means of transportation in urban environments like NYC by addressing safety concerns and improving safer riding conditions.

+<h3>Tie to the Dataset:</h3>
+Analyzing the trends of cycling-related incidents is made possible by the time-stamped (by hour) data on rider injuries in the dataset.
+The analysis of different vehicles and hazards that bicycle riders in Brooklyn encounter during the day necessitate the availability of this comprehensive temporal data.

 <h2>Manipulations of the Data Set:</h2>